tylertrimble/viswaternet/docs/examples.rst

 Example 9 - Importing and Plotting Categorical Data from an Excel File
 -----------------------------

 Here, we import data from an excel file named "CTown_pipes_age.xlsx" that has two columns: a column headed "Pipe Name" followed by a list of all pipe names in the CTown network, and a column headed "Year" followed by a list of strings desribing the range of years of construction of the corresponding pipe.
+We call on the ``plot_unique data`` function with *parameter* = the path name of the Excel file, choose our the element we are plotting (*parameter_type = 'node'* or *link*), and type of plot we would like to generate, *data_type = 'continuous'* (for a color scale plot of numerical data), *'discrete'* (for a grouped plot of numerical data) or *'unique* (for a plot inw which each node/link corresponds to a non-numerical label).
+The *excel_columns* input takes in a list of length 2 containing the indices of the columns in the file corresponding to (1) the list of node/link names, and (2) the corresponding data points.
+Note that the A column of the Excel file is represented by index 0.
+This dataset contains four unique categories of data, and we choose the colors corresponding to each interval instead of interpolating from a colormap.

 .. code:: python

-    import numpy as np

-    model.plot_unique_data(ax,parameter = "demand_patterns", cmap = 'tab10',
+    model.plot_unique_data(ax,parameter='Excel/CTown_pipe_ages.xlsx',
+                       parameter_type='link', data_type='unique', excel_columns=[0,1],
-                       legend_loc_2 = 'lower left', legend_title = 'Demand Patterns',
+                       color_list = ["red","blue","green","yellow"], legend_loc_2 = 'lower left')
-                       legend_title_font_size = 13, font_size = 12,
-                       interval_label_list = ['Pattern 1', 'Pattern 2', 'Pattern 3', 'Patten 4', 'Pattern 5', 'No Pattern'])

 .. _basic9:
 .. figure:: figures/eg_plot_9.png
    :width: 400
-   :alt: Categorical node plot
+   :alt: Unique link plot from Excel

 Example 10 - Plotting Custom Data Generated Within a Python Script
 -----------------------------

 Here, we demonstrate how lists of data corresponding to nodes or links can be easily visualized using VisWaterNet.
 This functionality is useful for plotting results of operations or analyses performed on the water network within Python scripts.
-We call on the ``plot_unique data`` function with *parameter = 'custom_data'*, choose our the element we are plotting (*parameter_type = 'node'* or *link*), and type of plot we would like to generate, *data_type = 'continuous'* or *'discrete'*. *element_list* is a list of the nodes or links in the model, and *data_list* is the list of corresponding data points we would like to plot.
+We call on the ``plot_unique data`` function with *parameter = 'custom_data'*, choose our the element we are plotting (*parameter_type = 'node'* or *link*), and type of plot we would like to generate, *data_type = 'continuous', 'discrete'* or *'unique*. *element_list* is a list of the nodes or links in the model, and *data_list* is the list of corresponding data points we would like to plot.
 As an exmaple, we import the package ``random`` to generate a random set of values in *data_list*.

 .. code:: python